Sleep – are you getting enough? 7 Easy changes to make sure you do

-What you eat during the day will have an effect with how you sleep at night.
-I have practiced and played with this for years.
+What you eat during the day will have an effect on how you sleep at night.
+I have practised and played with this for years.
 I teach late at night and have to eat when I get home.
 I am hungry and want to eat something that will help me sleep.

 Eating protein evenly throughout will help you sleep at night.

 Magnesium is a great supplement to help menopausal women or you can have a bath in Epsom salts – tried it didn’t like it, might work for you.
 Let me know.

 - dark chocolate.

 There are some foods on that list I won’t eat in excess because of the high fructose sugar rush like bananas or too they contain too much Omega 6 like nuts.
 I am a big nut fan however you need to know the best ones to consume.
 Macadamias are a highly anti-inflammatory nut because they have a high monounsaturated fat content.
 Almonds are the second most anti-inflammatory nut and low levels of Omega 6.